ericzrinsky/discogs/case_study.md

 ORDER  BY artist;
 ```

-If the query was successful, you should see "1462" for the "Total rows loaded" at the top of your results and you should see each row with data for the "Artist" and "Title" columns.
+If the query was successful, you should see "1462" for the "Total rows loaded" at the top of your results and each row should contain data for the "Artist" and "Title" columns.

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i37.png "UNION Query - All")